excellalabs/docker-workshop-2/README.2.md

 This command deployed your app by creating a pod to put your container in, and then a deployment to manage it in production, ensuring the desired number of replicas are available.

+1. To illustrate that a Deployment keeps your desired state (i.e. number of instances running), delete a pod and see what happens.
+First list your pods:

+    `kubectl get pods`

+1. Now copy one of your pod's names, and delete it with:

+    `kubectl delete <pod name>`

+1. Now list your pods again, and see how the one you deleted in terminating, however a new one was spun up to get your cluster back to your specified desired state, `kubectl get pods`

 ## **EXERCISE: Expose your app via Service**

 Now that we have an app deployed to Kubernetes via a Deployment, we want to make it accessible.